benibela/xidel/readme.txt

     eval("xpath") This will evaluate the string "xpath" as an XPath/XQuery expression system("..")
 Runs a certain program and returns its stdout result as string read()        Reads a line from stdin
-    deep-text()   This is the concatenated plain text of the every tag inside the current text.
-                  You can also pass a separator like deep-text(' ') to separate text of different nodes. inner-html()  This is the HTML content of node ., like innerHTML in javascript.
+    inner-html()  This is the HTML content of node ., like innerHTML in javascript.
     outer-html()  This is the same as inner-html, but includes the node itself inner-xml()   This is the XML content of node, similar to inner-html()